CarletonComputerScienceSociety/website/content/volunteer/_index.md

 <br>
 <hr>

 ## Zero Commitment Volunteering

-For those who want to contribute without a firm commitment, these oppurtunities are perfect.
+For those who want to contribute without a firm commitment, these opportunities are perfect.

 ### 🎨 Graphic & Poster Contributor